desertwitch/DVM-unRAID/source/usr/local/emhttp/plugins/dwdvm/README.md

-**DVM - Data Volume Monitor (vnStat) for UNRAID**
+**DVM - Data Volume Monitor for UNRAID**

-A plugin that lets you monitor your consumed data volume and take action on it.
+A plugin that lets you monitor and act on your consumed data volume utilizing vnStat.